yetanalytics/lrsql/doc/reactions.md

 Each condition has a title, active status, and ruleset.
 Each ruleset in turn contains the following properties: conditions, template, and identity paths.

-### Identity Paths

-Identity Paths (`identityPaths` in the ruleset JSON) are a method of grouping statements for which you are attempting to match conditions.
-Typically, Reactions may revolve around actor Inverse Functional Identifiers (IFIs), e.g. `["actor", "mbox"]` or `["actor", "account", "name"]` which is equivalent to saying "For a given Actor, look for statements that share IFI values".

-Alternative approaches to Identity Path may be used by modifying `identityPaths`, for instance `["context", "registration"]` to group statements by learning session.

 ### Conditions

 `conditions` is a mapping of names to rules for finding significant statements.
 Rules can be composed with boolean logic.